 My team consisted of four developers, one designer and me.
 We decided to build an app that aims to reduce the number of apps and websites people need to use to find out what’s going on around them.
 It uses geo-location to ensure that people are not bombarded with information that is not relevant to them.

-We used seven different technologies and five APIs to build it and it is hosted in a Linux environment on an apache server.
+We used seven different technologies.
+Five APIs to build it and it is hosted in a Linux environment on an Apache server.

 The team learned about using a KANBAN board, building a golden thread and then how to expand outward from there and how to do some reverse engineering of the data returned from an API.